-All through the year, whether it be during the Winter or Summer, older people are more vulnerable due to the extreme weather changes.
+All through the year, whether it be Winter or Summer, older people are more vulnerable due to the extreme weather changes.
 At Age UK Lewisham and Southwark we develop actions and work with the community throughout the year to ensure that the most vulnerable are looked after and supported before they reach crisis point.

 Our Weathering Well Programme looks to address health inequalities amongst older people through both Winter and Summer months and offer the following two projects to tackle the challenges of both seasons.

 Each winter, one older person dies needlessly every seven minutes - that's 200 deaths a day that could be prevented.